Antiaging diet (includes weekly menu)

 It is also present to a minor degree in peanuts and blueberries.
 Resveratrol protects plants in which it is present from the attack of fungi and the damaging effects of ultraviolet radiation.

-Numerous studies have shown resveratrol’s ability to delay or prevent various diseases, including cancer and cardiovascular disease, and extend the lifespan of organisms ranging from yeast to vertebrates.
+Numerous studies have shown that resveratrol can delay or prevent various diseases, including cancer and cardiovascular disease, and extend the lifespan of organisms from yeast to vertebrates.

-These protective effects are most probably a result of resveratrol’s anti-inflammatory and antioxidant properties.
+These protective effects are probably due to resveratrol’s anti-inflammatory and antioxidant properties.
 Its ability to activate enzymes like sirtuin 1, or SIRT1, a type of enzyme that plays a role in aging and longevity.

 Quercetin